 Slow cooker vegetarian tikka masala highlights the sultry spices of the Indian kitchen in a restorative, streamlined supper.
 Serve over basmati rice for a gluten-free and vegan meal.
-If you’re looking to fend off winter chill with a recipe that’s as comforting as it is nutritious, you’ve come to the right place!
+Today, we’re fending off winter chill with a recipe that’s as comforting as it is nutritious.

-This cozy, Indian-inspired dish hits all the right notes with fragrant garam masala, peppery paprika, and a wealth of aromatics.
-The coconut milk mellows and loosens the mixture just enough so that it can be spooned over rice (or your grain of choice).
-For a healthier version of the cultural classic, this recipe highlights hearty root vegetables like potatoes and carrots for added heft and fiber.
-Cauliflower florets become buttery soft when slow cooked, and are mild enough in flavor to let the Indian spices shine.
-Stirring in green peas at the end adds a pop of color and vegetal sweetness to each bite.
+For a healthier version of the cultural classic, this recipe highlights hearty root vegetables such as potatoes and carrots for added heft and fiber.
+Also in the mix is cauliflower, which becomes buttery soft when slow cooked.
+Stirring in green peas at the end adds a pop of color and, as a result, a pop of vegetal sweetness in each bite.

 - 4 cups cauliflower florets